Su-Yong/use-request/website/docs/options.md

   );
 };
 ```
-Contrary to the above, if you omit `initWith` or put `undefined`, you get a cached value.
+Contrary to the above, if `initWith` is `true`, `useRequest` try to get a value from cache.

-Also, if you put `null` in `initWith`, even if previously cached data exists, `useRequest` does not load cached data when the component is mounted.
+Also, `initWith` is `false`, `useRequest` does not load cached data when the component is mounted even if preivously cached data exists.

 :::caution
-`initWith` recognizes `null` and `undefined` differently.
-Omitting `initWith` has the same action as putting `undefined`, but `null` and `undefined` have different actions.
+before 0.4.0 (exclude 0.4.0), type of `initWith` is `initWith: Data | null | undefined`;
+Old version's `null`, `undefined` value correspond current version's `false`, `true` value.
 :::

-You might think that putting this `null' value is useless, but for a set of components, it works very well.
+You might think that putting this `false' value is useless, but for a set of components, it works very well.

 For example, you want to create a component that uploads and edits a post defined as the following type.